-Mature buffalo will attack a lion pride and trample their cubs out of revenge and spite.
+Mature buffalo will attack a lion’s pride and trample their cubs out of revenge and spite.
 Taking out young lions before they grow powerful is also a good long-term survival strategy.

 Cape buffalo regularly turn the tables.
-If they sense any danger they will attack.
-Usually there is no warning.
-On some occasions a herd will creep up and lay an ambush, before tramping and gorging their predators to death.
+If they sense any danger, they will attack.
+Usually, there is no warning.
+Occasionally, a herd will creep up and lay an ambush, before tramping and gorging their predators to death.

 Veteran bulls are even known to chase and attack lions purely for sport.
 Imagine that?
 What are you doing today?
 Grunt grunt, I fancy killing a lion for a laugh, mumble mumble grunt.

-The bulls are aggravated until they lose their temper and go berserk.
-The frenzied bull runs wildly which then makes it easy to tame in the name of sport. 🙁
+Often, aggravated bulls will lose their temper and go berserk.
+The frenzied bull runs wildly, which then makes it easy to tame in the name of sport.

 Reproduction and breeding